Class Meetings in Nigeria/>/>

 I would like to share some stories that happened in my classroom during my 2 years of implementing the Positive Discipline.

 One very energetic little boy, Mohammed wanted to get a toy from the shelf, but his friend Abdul was faster and he took the toy before him.
 Mohammed got angry and he kicked his friend Abdul.
 Abdul ignored him and he went away quietly to play with the toy.
 Only some moment later Mohammed came to me to make a complain; “I kicked Abdul and he did not give the “I” message, what should I do now teacher?”
 I asked him: “Well, what do you think you should do now?”
+He said;” I have to go and apologize to Abdul.”

 Small children have difficulties in giving compliments to each other.
 I introduced this activity by giving the children a compliment just before home time every day for a week.
 One day I asked the children to try to give a compliment to each other.
-It didn’t go well.
-My children were giving delightful compliments for themselves like; ‘I was a very good girl today, because I shared my apple with Hafsah and you know what, I didn’t pull her hair today.
-Etc.”
+It didnÂ’t go well.
+My children were giving delightful compliments for themselves like; ‘I was a very good girl today, because I shared my apple with Hafsah and you know what, I didnÂ’t pull her hair today.
+Etc.” Â

 Next day I started giving compliments for myself and my kids didn’t like it.
 They said please teacher could you give a compliment to us not for yourself?
 After that my children had fewer problems giving compliments to each other.

 The first few days of school one of our activities (class meeting) is to put together and talk about the classroom and playground rules.
 In the beginning I told the children the rules and we talked about it, thinking that they are too small to come up with the rules (4-5 year old), but last year I have decided to let them generate the rules.
 To my surprise it went ok (it was not perfect!) and my children were even stricter than me and they generated more rules.
 Naturally we had some silly rules like; ‘Don’t talk to me when I am angry.
-Etc.”
+Etc.” My class really enjoyed this activity and they follow the rules they have generated themselves more voluntarily.

 Using children’s misbehavior/mistake to teach them how to behave well is a good theory.
 When a child misbehaves in our classroom or during outdoor activities I frequently try to make use of the opportunity to talk about it with the children during class meeting later that day.
 We talk about what happened and I ask the children to find a solution, not a punishment for the problem.
 Well, talking about little ones again we have some very silly or even bad ideas (flush him in the toilet, kick him back etc.), but gradually, more often than not my kids find a good solution for the conflict.

-As expected, it takes time and persistence from the teacher especially with little ones to show the way and make the kids understand that they have the power to decide how to solve conflict on their on peacefully, but it is extremely rewarding at the end.
+As expected, it takes time and persistence from the teacher especially with little ones to show the way and make the kids understand that they have the power to decide how to solve conflict on their on peacefully, but it is extremely rewarding at the end.Â

 Once again please let me know if there is any way I could be part of this program.

-What do you think, should we forgive others for their mistakes?
+Thank you, Zsuzsanna K. Bari Nigeria/>/> Â Another example: What do you think, should we forgive others for their mistakes?

 A four-year-old little girl, Ummu slapped 2 of her peers a few days ago in the classroom for no obvious cause.
 I called her and talked to her about it in private, but she demonstrated no emotions and she refused to say sorry to the children she slapped.
 Our next activity was “sandbox play” (one of the favourite activities of my children).
 I gave Ummu a choice; to say sorry to her peers then she can go to the sandbox with others or to stay in the class, if she refuses to say sorry.
 Ummu refused, so she stayed in the class while her peers went to the sandbox.
 She gave the impression not to care about the missed sandbox activity.